ENgineE777/zx-sprinter-sdk/README.md

 development of your games for Sprinter.

 Important: before use sdk you need to execute registerSDK.bat in sdk folder for registering path to sdk in enviroment variable and preparing ZXMak2 to launch you compiled games.
-Also this will make possible to store source of your game at any location on a computer and be able to compile via SDK
+AAlso this will make possible to store source of your game at any location on a computer and be able to compile via SDK.
+After registration you need to restart your session before compile projects from samples folder.

+Resources of your project:

+All images sits in Sprites folder.
+There you need to define img.lst with referecnes to your files.
+Sounds sits in Sound.
+Also descriptor file snd.lst refers to your music files plus data for SFX.
+You can have only one c files, to compile it please _compile.bat in Samples\Spaceship